lavannyaaa/Form-Validation/README.md

 **TECHNOLOGIES USED**

 - HTML : To structure the form elements and input fields.
-- CSS3: For styling and improving the layout and visual appeal of the form.
+- CSS : For styling and improving the layout and visual appeal of the form.
-- JavaScript: To perform real-time validation of the form fields and display appropriate feedback.
+- JavaScript : To perform real-time validation of the form fields and display appropriate feedback.

 **INSTALLATION**